Solving complex problems

 Dr Xiaofei Wang

-Xiaofei Wang’s PhD from University of Technology Sydney (UTS) was focused on Human-Robot Interaction based on Brain-Computer Interface (BCI).
-While his research covered robotics control systems and navigation, his novel research was designing and implementing novel methods to control a robot directly by human thought via non-invasive BCI.
-At Geobotica, he brings his robotic navigation experience to our AeroVoxel product, implementing obstacle detection and avoidance algorithms for our drone navigation even in GPS denied environments, as well as the building blocks of autonomous drone navigation.
+Xiaofei Wang earned his PhD at University of Technology Sydney (UTS) by researching human-robot interaction based on Brain-Computer Interface (BCI).
+While his research covered robotics control systems and navigation, his novel research was designing and implementing new methods to control a robot directly by human thought via non-invasive BCI.
+At Geobotica, he brings his robotic navigation experience to engineer our next generation of innovative robotic technology.